sujankc67/git-demo/README.md

 # git-demo
-For the git usage demo
+For the Git usage demo.
+Author - Sujan K C